Finger Painting for Everybody: Easy, Fun and Mood Lifting

 Finger painting is not only for children, it's for all!

 Take some paint, splosh it out on paper, add water, and rub it all around.
 Choose colours according to your current mood.
 Let your emotions leave through your fingertips.
 This is immediate art, and a plastic record.
-Do whatever you like, let your hands move freely, driven by your feelings; keep the results.
+Paint whatever you like; let your hands move freely, driven by your feelings, and preserve the results.
 Your paintings are artistic journals of your mood.
-So date them, and keep them in your scrapbook.
+So sign them, date them, and keep them in your scrapbook.
 If you are not too modest, hang them on your walls.

 I did some, and I feel like a Van Gogh!